mobify/developer-values/README.md

 * 🎓 Educate yourself and others on building secure software.
 The [Open Web Application Security Project (OWASP)](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) top 10 is a great starting point.
 * 🙋 When in doubt, ask! [`#security`](https://mobify.slack.com/messages/security/) is always happy to help.

+##### 😱 What should I do if I believe we have been compromised?

+Get **LOUD**!
+Let Mobifyers in `#security` and `#everybody` channels know what is happening. _You may not be the only Mobifyer under attack._ Consider physically standing up and saying IRL, "I think we've been hacked!".

+No one is going to get mad at you for reporting security incidents.

+Work in `#security` to investigate and change your critical passwords ASAP.

 ### Be Exceptional